lyft/cartography/docs/writing-intel-modules.md

     You can see this in the GCP VPC example [here](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/data/jobs/cleanup/gcp_compute_vpc_cleanup.json#L10) and [here](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/data/jobs/cleanup/gcp_compute_vpc_cleanup.json#L16).

-    - FAQ: But we just `DETACH DELETE`'d the node, why do we need to delete the relationships?
+    - Q: We just `DETACH DELETE`'d the node.
+Why do we need to delete the relationships too?

-        There are cases where the node may continue to exist but the relationships between it and other nodes have changed.
+    - A: There are cases where the node may continue to exist but the relationships between it and other nodes have changed.
         Explicitly deleting stale relationships accounts for this case.
         See this [short discussion](https://github.com/lyft/cartography/pull/124/files#r312277725).